cnorick/curse-of-strahd-notes/Locations/Old Bonegrinder (O).md

 >Warmth issues from a brick oven against one wall, and a crumbling staircase ascends the wall across from it.
 You can hear movement upstairs.

 If inspecting the barrel:
->As you look into the barrel,The sweet smell of pastries blends horridly with a stench that burns your nostrils.
-The awful odor comes out of an open, upright barrel in the center of the room.
+>As you look into the barrel, the sweet smell of pastries blends horridly with a stench that burns your nostrils.

+- Anyone still addicted knows the smell of the dream pastries right away

 ### The Megaliths